 - Cooling Vests

 On hot summer days, cooling vests like Ruffwear’s are designed to regulate your dog’s temperature and prevent overheating.
-As a result, they also improve your dog’s circulation around their chest and abdomen area.
+As a result, they also improve your dog’s circulation around the chest and abdomen area.

 Heelers or Australian Cattle Dogs, are excellent hiking companions.
 Not only will they enjoy the extensive amount of physical exercise, but they are also physically built for it.
 However, it is important to remember that even Heelers, who were bred to be long-distance herding dogs, have their limits.
 Know your dog’s limits, pick a suitable trail, and enjoy hiking with your Heeler!